Accessible Event Resource Guide

 - Designate a person responsible for access and accommodations at the event.
 This person may also be listed as a contact for questions or accommodation requests submitted in advance of the event.
 Provide both an email address and phone number as contact information.

-For questions regarding accommodations requests, contact the Office for Access and Equity.
+For questions regarding accommodations requests, contact Equal Opportunity Programs.

 - Communicate important details regarding your event, including information such as the event’s location, the availability of assistive listening devices, food options for people with dietary restrictions, etc. This helps individuals to identify what accommodations, if any, may be needed and encourages participation.